 - "Only" close to 70% of the voters favoring same-sex marriage,

-I estimate that the chance of these bills proceeding in 2013 probably lies between 0.00% and 0.01%.
+I estimate that the chance of these bills proceeding in 2013 and 2014 probably lies between 0.00% and 0.01%.
 However, promotion of these four bills will cause the people of Michigan to think about and discuss marriage equality.
 That will inevitably increase support for SSM until, in future years, the Republican legislators will no longer be able to oppose SSM without endangering every legislator's prime directive: to be reelected.

 2013-JUL-10: Lawsuit by a lesbian couple is heard in federal court:

 April DeBoer, a nurse, has adopted a special needs girl who is now 3 years-of-age.
 April's partner, Jayne Rowse, is also a nurse.
 She had separately adopted two special needs boys who are now 3 and 4 years-of-age.
 They live in Detroit and been together as a same-sex couple for six years.
 Each has been banned by state law from adopting her partner's child or children.
 If they were a married opposite-sex couple, state law would have allowed them to jointly adopt the three children by a routine procedure.

 During 2012-JAN, the couple launched a lawsuit in federal court to challenge the constitutionality of the Michigan law that denies them the right to jointly adopt their three children.
 Judge Bernard Friedman of the U.S. District Court -- an appointee of President Ronald Reagan -- told the couple that the more fundamental obstacle to their adoption wishes was not the state law, but the amendment to the state Constitution passed by 59% of voters in 2004 that bans same-sex marriages.
 He suggested that they expand their lawsuit to involve that amendment as well.
 Judge Friedman has also expressed skepticism that neither the law nor the constitutional amendment furthers a legitimate government objective.